richafnu/Viva/Viva/engage/manage-security-and-compliance/manage-viva-engage-with-intune.md

 Microsoft Intune provides mobile application management (MAM) capabilities for Viva Engage, Outlook, and other Microsoft mobile apps for iOS and Android.

-MAM helps you control bring your own devices (BYOD) users, and apps that support work and personal use, for devices that aren't enrolled in MDM.
-When using Intune with Viva Engage, you can set up policies covering Viva Engage instances on Android and iOS devices to help protect your corporate data.
-The following table lists Intune policies for mobile clients:
+MAM helps you manage bring-your-own-devices (BYOD) users, and apps for work and personal use, for devices that aren't enrolled in MDM.
+When you use Intune with Viva Engage, you can set up policies covering Viva Engage instances on Android and iOS devices to help protect your corporate data.
+The following table describes Intune policies for mobile clients:

 | Intune policy you can enforce on the app | Available for Android? | Available for iOS? |
 |:-----|:-----|:-----|